Worst: Deep Dish Meat-Lover's Pizza

 The traditional way to make this Italian rice dish is with loads of oil, butter, and parmesan cheese.
 That adds up to lots of fat and calories even without the main ingredient.
 The rice itself not only has lots of carbs, it also has a high "glycemic index."
 That means the energy enters your blood even more quickly than pasta.

 If your heart's set on having rice with your supper, why not add a bit of it to this healthy, versatile mixed vegetable and bean soup.
 That way you can fill up on low-calorie, low-carb, low-fat broth and vegetables and still get some rice to satisfy your craving.
+For pasta, make sure you use whole wheat or whole grain short pasta like rotini or elbow macaroni.

 You take white flour, which already has lots of carbs and a high glycemic index, and add sugar, which has more of both.
 Then mix it with a solid helping of shortening (fat), roll it out, and fry it in some more fat.
 And we're not done yet.
 The filling is full of more fat and calories, in the form of ricotta cheese and sugar.
 Sprinkle the top with some powdered sugar for the final touch.
 Think of it as a "once-in-a-blue-moon" dessert.